microsoft/typespec/packages/website/versioned_docs/version-latest/standard-library/reference/js-api/functions/typespecTypeToJson.md

 typespecTypeToJson<T>(typespecType, target): [T | undefined, Diagnostic[]]
 ```

-Convert a typespec type to a serializable Json object.
+Convert a TypeSpec type to a serializable Json object.
 Emits diagnostics if the given type is invalid

 ## Type parameters